tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 - [jekyllthemes.io](https://jekyllthemes.io)
 - [jekyll-themes.com](https://jekyll-themes.com)

-Installing any theme you liked is very easy.
+Installing any theme you like is very easy.
 In fact, most of the theme creators are providing the instructions for the installation which are pretty same like the following:

-1. Edit Gemfile "inside your blog directory", and add `gem "THEMENAME-jekyll-theme"`, replace THEMENAME with the name of the theme
+1. Edit Gemfile "inside your blog directory", and add `gem "THEMENAME-jekyll-theme"`, replace *THEMENAME* with the name of the theme

 2. With the terminal opened on the root of your blog directory, run the command `bundle install`, that will install the theme and its dependancies.

-3. Next, edit _config.yml and add `theme: THEMENAME-jekyll-theme`, replacing THEMENAME with your theme name, that will setup the theme to your site.
+3. Next, edit `_config.yml` and add `theme: THEMENAME-jekyll-theme`, replacing *THEMENAME* with your theme name, that will setup the theme to your site.

 4. Finally, run `bundle exec jekyll serve` to build and serve your site *in case it is already running, close it with `CTRL+C` and re-run the command to rebuild the site*

 Now re-check again with [http://127.0.0.1:4000](http://127.0.0.1:4000/) and see your new website's look.

-For further changes to the site, I recommend to refer to follow the documentation at theme's website to set things like the navigation, contact form and social sharing buttons...etc
+For further changes to the site, you need to read the documentation at theme's website to set things like the navigation, contact form and social sharing buttons...etc

 ### Deploy your site

 Now that you built your website and added your own touch, it's time to make the website available online.

-At the time when you executed `bundle exec jekyll serve`, Jekyll generated your static site to the _site directory inside your blog.
+At the time when you executed `bundle exec jekyll serve`, Jekyll generated your static site to the `_site` directory inside your blog.
 You can transfer the contents of this directory to almost any hosting provider to get your site live.

 Having a generated static site gives you more hosting options than with the traditional LAMP site.
-As you can either upload _site to any hosting provider using any file transfer ie. FTP, or you choose one of the modern web hosting that provides automatic deployment, global CDN, one click HTTPS in addition to other awesome features for SSGs-based sites.
+As you can either upload `_site` to any hosting provider using any file transfer ie. FTP, or you choose one of the modern web hosting that provides automatic deployment, global CDN, one click HTTPS in addition to other awesome features for SSGs-based sites.
 Some of those providers are Aerobatic, Netlify, and AWS Amplify, Find the full list with the features for each one at [jekyll Docs](https://jekyllrb.com/docs/deployment/third-party/)

 ### Any Free Options?